 Adjustment of the anticoagulant may be necessary.

-There is no or limited amount of data (less than 300 pregnancy outcomes) from the use of gliclazide in pregnanct women, even though there are few data with other sulphonylureas.
+There is no experience with the use of gliclazide in pregnanct women, even though there are few data with other sulphonylureas.

 In animal studies, gliclazide is not teratogenic.

 Control of diabetes should be obtained before the time of conception to reduce the risk of congenital abnormalities linked to uncontrolled diabetes.